-In some cases, offenders in the legal or physical custody of OYA may be considered obligors for the purpose of child support.
-OYA will follow DCS rules and coordinate the child support process with regard to these offenders.
+In some cases, offenders in the legal or physical custody of the OYA may be considered obligors for the purpose of child support.
+The OYA will follow DCS rules (137-055-3300) and coordinate the child support process with regard to these persons.